IE Business School

 ABB & Galindo: Stretching Managerial Responsibility during Restructuring (co-authored with Rocío Bonet and Saul Downie)

 Summary: In 2011, Swiss electro-technical multinational, ABB, began taking steps to restructure its operations in Spain.
 The company’s efforts focused particularly on its Galindo factory in the Basque Country where it intended to liquidate the transformer manufacturing line and convert the factory into a service center.
 ABB offered the workers a number of well-funded options for their careers but, wanting to see manufacturing stay at Galindo, the workers in the factory strongly opposed ABB’s plans.
 The case outlines the legal and political steps that ABB took in order to secure government approval for the downsizing of the factory’s workforce, along with the difficult negotiations that took place between the workers and the company, which saw workers taking to the streets and social media in order to press their case for ABB to abandon its restructuring plans.

 ABB & Galindo: Winning the Peace (A) (B) (co-authored with Rocío Bonet and Saul Downie)

-Winner of the EFMD Case Writing Award in the Category of Euro-Mediterranean Managerial Practices and Issues, 2016
+Winner of the EFMD Case Writing Award, Euro-Mediterranean Managerial Practices and Issues, 2016